wsuzume/modcell/README.md

 # modcell

-`modecell` enables Jupyter notebook cell as module.
+`modecell` enables a Jupyter notebook cell as a module.
 It allows you to import a cell from another ipynb file by using `modcell` keyword.

 # Usage

-`modcell` searches `ipynb` files which is registered in `sys.path`. `modcell` identifies `# modcell` comment in a cell and import it as a module.
+`modcell` searches `ipynb` files registered in `sys.path`. `modcell` identifies `# modcell` comment in a cell and import it as a module.

 # Installation